Minimum Requirements to apply for a Michigan Commercial Driver’s License

 - Unless exempt, you need to comply with federal or state medical/physical requirements before receiving a CDL.
 Complete an application that includes a statement certifying that you meet medical and driver qualifications before taking the skills test.

-Information on Medical/Physical Requirements for Michigan Commercial Drivers License.
+Contact information for Medical Requirements for Michigan Commercial Drivers License.

 Michigan Trucking Association